ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 is more difficult since it may be harder to determine the actual behavior of all existing implementations, since the authors might no longer be actively involved with implementation issues.
-However, it will be necessary to warn implementors of the negative consequences of certain behaviors without going so far as to declare these practices non-compliant.
+However, it will be necessary to warn implementers of the negative consequences of certain behaviors without going so far as to declare these practices non-compliant.
 For the most part, this document will use the terms "SHOULD" and